 --Lizann Dunegan, Trail Running Oregon (Falcon Guides).

---Lizann Dunegan, Best Easy Day Hikes: Bend & Central Oregon (Falcon Guides).
+--Lizann Dunegan, Best Easy Day Hikes: Bend and Central Oregon - 3rd Edition (Falcon Guides).

 --Lucas Alberg, Trail Running: Bend and Central Oregon (Wilderness Press).